 The accompanying photo shows the former Heidelberg Brewery as it was being demolished in September of 1986.
 In comparing this photo to one taken when the building was a brewery, shown below, the upper fifth floor of the tower has been removed.
 All the windows had also been bricked.
 The site is now occupied by Gold Start Chili, on the northwest corner of Bakewell and 4th Streets, where the tower section of the brewery was located.
 Immediately to the west on 4th Street is a Burger King and a McDonald's is situated to the north and on the same block as the two other noted restaurants.

 1986.
 4th & Bakewell Streets.
 Source: Kenton Co.
 Library.

 HISTORY OF HEIDELBERG BREWING CO.

-After Prohibition, there was a pent up demand for beer, particularly in cities like Cincinnati that had a strong beer tradition due to its German heritage.
-Even though nearly a dozen breweries reopened in the Cincinnati area were in former breweries, mostly with new ownerships and different brands, a few breweries opened in new buildings.
-These included Schoenling and Delatron in Cincinnati, and Heidelberg Brewing Co. in Covington, KY, located just several blocks north of the Bavarian Brewery.
+After Prohibition, there was a pent-up demand for beer across the nation, and especially in cities like Cincinnati, with a strong beer tradition stemming from its German heritage.
+Nearly a dozen former breweries reopened in the Cincinnati area - mostly in former breweries with new ownerships and different brands.
+However, a few breweries opened in new buildings, including; Schoenling and Delatron in Cincinnati, and Heidelberg Brewing Co. in Covington, KY.
+The new brewery in Kentucky was located just several blocks south of the Bavarian Brewery.

 1940s.
 Left, the Heidelberg Brewery at 500-520 4th St., Covington, KY